Lawmakers: LePage gag order means we can’t tell if DHHS is doing its job

 We’re expecting two final candidates to qualify for taxpayer campaign funds today.
 Democratic lobbyist Betsy Sweet of Hallowell said last week that she plans on qualifying for funding under the Maine Clean Election Act.
 A spokeswoman for independent State Treasurer Terry Hayes said on Monday that she will also qualify.
 They would join Senate Majority Leader Garrett Mason, R-Lisbon Falls, the lone candidate to have qualified so far.

 Former Biddeford Mayor Donna Dion, who kicked off her campaign in January, said Monday that she won’t qualify the program, but she will stay in the Democratic primary as a traditionally financed candidate.
-Independent Ken Capron of Portland, another Clean Election candidate, didn’t return a Monday call seeking comment.
+Independent Ken Capron of Portland, the other Clean Election candidate, said he “did not put the energy” into qualifying, but that he’ll try to qualify for the ballot as an independent.

 This funding is an immediate boon to campaigns.
 Gubernatorial candidates must get 3,200 contributions of $5 to qualify for the program, which gives primary candidates an initial payment of $400,000.
 Independents get $200,000 for the primary season.
 If those candidates make it to the general election, they get $600,000 automatically.
 Candidates can also submit more contributions to get more money for the primary and general elections.
 Today is only the deadline fo gubernatorial candidates to qualify.
 Legislative candidates have until April 20.